From the dark light group exhibition

 Niklas Hanitsch

-For most of my life, there has been an artist sleeping inside me - silent, restless, buried beneath the layers of career, intellect, and social expectation.
-I had always admired art, collected it, and felt moved by it, yet I hesitated to manifest my own creative impulses.
-I feared the judgement of others, that my expression might be seen as self-indulgent or “cringe.”
+For most of my life there has been an artist sleeping inside me, buried beneath career, intellect, and the steady pressure to be sensible.
+I have always loved art, collected it, felt moved by it, but I kept my own impulses hidden.
+I feared judgement, the quiet accusation of being self indulgent or cringe, the discomfort of revealing something real.

 Mother is the Name of God on the Lips and Hearts of All Children